Two-way connections between Google Sheets

 Google Sheets changed the way we use spreadsheets.
-They have become fully collaborative, with multiple people able to contribute to one sheet at the same time—independent of location and device!
+Above all, they became fully collaborative, with multiple people able to contribute to one sheet at the same time—independent of location and device!
 All we need is a browser with an internet connection and we are good to go.
 While collaborative web-based tools can certainly make our lives easier, sometimes it can be very difficult to find certain solutions to big problems!

 For example, a lot of companies manage and transfer data between spreadsheets manually.
 This might not be a big issue for companies with small amounts of data that is not time sensitive or updated frequently.
 But as we know, copy/pasting leaves a lot of room for human error and can leave companies at risk of dealing with outdated data.

 People are already loving how Sheetgo connects their spreadsheets to colleague’s spreadsheets and automatically send data.
 Moreover, a lot of people want to know how they can make data transferring a two-way street, but struggle to find an easy solution.
 Don’t worry, we’ve got you covered!
 Today we are breaking down how to connect two Google Sheets files.

 Why connect two Google Sheets?

 Each team has a specific set of tasks they are responsible for.
 The facility manager needs to monitor each of their activities at regular intervals.
-We can have that manager look after a centralized database that automatically distributes data to the facility operating teams.
+In other words, we can have that manager look after a centralized database that automatically distributes data to the facility operating teams.

 In addition, the teams need to have access to the information, but, also be able to edit it.
 If a team makes edits to their individual spreadsheet information, that has to be reflected back in the central database, or the plant manager and the teams will be working with different data.
 We can all imagine what kind of problems that could create!